-Now, leaving aside that Zeno made an elementary error in not distinguishing infinite time slices and finite distance; or that Democritus' atomic theories bear only a pauce linguistic similarity to chemical theories 148 or that the "perpetual flux as taught by Heraclitus is [intellectually] painful, and science....can do nothing to refute it"; 149 or that the extant maxims of Alcmaeon are very few indeed; we seem to be ignoring the great philosophers of other ancient civilizations such as the Indo-Chinese empires (the advanced epistemologists Dharmottara and Gangeśa spring to mind) 150 and the Babylonian empire (known for their astronomical measurements, not just their astrology) and the broader traditions of the Eastern "wise men"
+Now, leaving aside that Zeno made an elementary error in not distinguishing infinite time slices and finite distance; or that Democritus' atomic theories bear only a pauce linguistic similarity to chemical theories149 or that the "perpetual flux as taught by Heraclitus is [intellectually] painful, and science....can do nothing to refute it";150 or that the extant maxims of Alcmaeon are very few indeed; we seem to be ignoring the great philosophers of other ancient civilizations such as the Indo-Chinese empires (the advanced epistemologists Dharmottara and Gangesa spring to mind)151 and the Babylonian empire (known for their astronomical measurements, not just their astrology) and the broader traditions of the Eastern "wise men" and sages (the 'wise men of the East'), 152 fragments of whose literature still survive; 153 we must ask ourselves "Why the Greeks?"
+The answer is in that other element of ancient Greek philosophy that made it so paradigmatical for all that followed in its wake, it was its "discovery" of "humanism."
+The autonomous spirit which distinguishes it is seen in the famous maxim of Protagoras (485 - 415 BC) who famously asserted "Man as the measure of all things."
+This was in direct contrast to the behest of the

-147 Barnes, Early Greek Philosophy, backmatter.
+148 Barnes, Early Greek Philosophy, backmatter.

-146 Capra, The Tao of Physics, 22.
+147 Capra, The Tao of Physics, 22.

-148 Democritus actually has a completely different sense to his terms and should not be considered a precursor to modern atomic theory.
+149 Democritus actually has a completely different sense to his terms and should not be considered a precursor to modern atomic theory.

-149 Russell, History of Western Philosophy, 65.
+150 Russell, History of Western Philosophy, 65.

-150 As Nagel, Knowledge-A Very Short Introduction, 58, notes, Dharmottara anticipated the Gettier problem with specific examples of his own; Gangesa gave a detailed causal theory of knowledge.
+151 As Nagel, Knowledge-A Very Short Introduction, 58, notes, Dharmottara anticipated the Gettier problem with specific examples of his own; Gangesa gave a detailed causal theory of knowledge.